Filipalberius/Robot_sim/README.md

 Some testing is provided in the form of command files that test the performance of the robot given the constraints provided.

-The commands:
+## The commands:

-"PLACE x y heading"  - to place the robot in the grid. \n "MOVE"  - to take a step. \n
+"PLACE x y heading"  - to place the robot in the grid. <br>
+"MOVE"  - to take a step. <br>
-"RIGHT", "LEFT"  - to turn right or left. \n
+"RIGHT", "LEFT"  - to turn right or left. <br>
 "REPORT"  - To print a visual representation of the grid.